alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 Use this page to specify a name and operating system (OS) for the virtual machine and to change the storage location used for VMs.

 You can also choose to disable the unattended guest operating system install feature.
-See also Section 1.8.2, “(Optional) Create Virtual Machine Wizard: Unattended Guest OS Install”.

 The following fields are available on this wizard page: